ComedicChimera/Lime/README.md

 ## <a name="run"> Running Lime

 The Lime interpreter is written in Python and can be run from the file `lime.py`.
+Its dependencies can be installed by running

+    pip install -r requirements.txt

 It accepts a single command line argument which is the filename to run.

     python lime.py [filename]